- Allergic Living - http://allergicliving.com -

 Posted By Sarah Scott On 2010/07/02 @ 11:44 am In Asthma | No Comments

-In June of 2005, the smog hanging over downtown Toronto was so thick you couldn’t see the CN Tower from the mid-town restaurant where Sara La Rocque was waiting tables at an outdoor patio.
+The smog hanging over downtown Toronto was so thick in June 2005 that you couldn’t see the CN Tower from the mid-town restaurant where Sara La Rocque was waiting tables at an outdoor patio.
 That was when Sara, a 21-year-old creative writing student, quit her job to go home and strip wallpaper.

 One day later, she couldn’t breathe properly.
 Although she had experienced asthma briefly as a child, this was different.
 It was like breathing through a straw.
 For most of the rest of the summer, as Ontario lumbered through a record summer of smog advisories, Sara stayed indoors.
 She was miserable.